billthefarmer/crossword/README.md

 letters.
 Even if 28 slots won't fit on the screen, the app should still find this word.

-Fill in the letters you have in the slots.
+Fill in the letters you have in the correct position in the first row of slots, coloured green.
+Fill in letters that are in the word in any position in the second row of slots, coloured yellow.
 As each letter is entered the next slot will be selected and the app will search for words.
 You can also use the the keyboard **Next** button or the **Search** button to search.
 A stop character may be used as a wildcard.

+The search will find words that have the letters in the first row in the position entered, and the letters in the second row in any position.

 A list of matching words will appear below.
 If you select a word in the list, the slots will be filled in with that word, and a web search